 Upon completion of this course, the student will be able to:

-- Used acquired knowledge and skills to design equipment and tools. - Use acquired skills to fabricate equipment and tools from a set of drawings. - Fabricate products to industry standards. - Calculate the cost of a fabricated product.
+- Use acquired knowledge and skills to design projects. - Use acquired skills to fabricate projects from a set of drawings - Fabricate products to industry standards. - Calculate the cost of a fabricated product.

 Course Objectives